-Our project coordinator was very active in Q1 in answering consumer calls and questions.
-The bulk of these calls were from consumers and other interested parties, regarding the health insurance rate filings and open enrollment.
+Our project coordinator was very active in Q2 in answering consumer calls and questions.
+The bulk of these calls were from consumers and other interested parties, regarding the upcoming health insurance rate filing.
 This resulted in increased call and email volume for DCBS staff, but also provided many opportunities to explain health reform and the rate review process to interested consumers.